 Colorectal cancer is the third most common type of cancer for both men and women, and over 100,000 people are diagnosed with colorectal cancer every year.
+Although there are many advanced cancer treatment options in Orange County and throughout the state, cancer is the second leading causes of death in California, closely following heart disease, according to the most recent data by the Center for Disease Control & Prevention.
 The most significant risk factor for colorectal cancer is age, as 90% of cases occur in patients over 50.
 That said, colorectal cancer can develop at any age, and other risk factors include a diet full of red meat and low in fruits and vegetables, obesity or physical inactivity, excessive smoking and drinking, or a previous history of colorectal cancer, colon polyps, ulcerative colitis, or Crohn’s Disease.
-There are no distinctive symptoms of colorectal cancer, but a patient may experience any of the following:
+There are no distinctive symptoms of colorectal cancer, but a patients in Orange County describe experiencing the following:

-In general, we’ll normally use surgical methods to treat cancers of the colon or rectum.
-If the cancer hasn’t metastasized (spread), surgery may be enough to treat the cancer on its own, but if it has spread, treatment will require other methods as well.
+Surgery is a common method to treat cancers of the colon or rectum.
+If the cancer hasn’t metastasized (spread), surgery may be enough to treat the cancer on its own by removing the cancerous tumors.
+But if the cancer has spread, treatment will require other methods as well.
 These other treatments generally include chemotherapy and radiation therapy, which may be given separately or together either before or after the surgery.

-Your treatment method will depend on the stage of the cancer, the size and location of the tumor, and your general health conditions.
+OC CyberKnife specializes in providing advanced radiation therapy to treat all types of cancer.
 Radiation therapy is an advanced form of cancer treatment that uses controlled, precisely-measured doses of radiation (light energy) on a tumor to prevent the spread of cancer, control the growth of a tumor, cure the cancer itself, or to ease certain symptoms.
 Radiation therapy prevents cancer cells from multiplying, effectively stopping the spread of a tumor.
 Once the cancer cells die off, they’re eliminated naturally by the body.
-If your doctor prescribes you with radiation therapy, you’ll receive radiation treatments five days a week for about 6 weeks, although the exact length of treatment will vary depending on your condition.
-At OC CyberKnife, we use one of the most advanced, effective radiation therapy systems in the world, helping to maximize the effectiveness of your treatment while minimizing side effects.
+Depending on the scope and size of your cancer, you’re board certified radiation oncologists may recommend conventional radiation therapies.
+With these therapies, you’ll receive radiation treatments five days a week for about six weeks, although the exact length of treatment will vary depending on your condition.
+For patients in Newport or Huntington Beach and throughout all of Orange County, you can experience the advanced radiation technologies of the CyberKnife CyberKnife Robotic Radiosurgery System.
+OC CyberKnife is proud to offer one of the most advanced, effective radiation therapy systems in the world, helping to maximize the effectiveness of your treatment while minimizing side effects.

-Most patients experience few or no side effects, but radiation therapy for colorectal cancer may come with any of the following side effects:
+Most of our Orange County patients experience few or no side effects from their cancer treatment, but radiation therapy for colorectal cancer may come with any of the following side effects:

-While CyberKnife is one of the most powerful cancer treatments in the world, cancer treatment of any kind can be draining on a mental and physical level.
+While CyberKnife is one of the most powerful cancer treatments in Orange County and the world, cancer treatment of any kind can be draining on a mental and physical level.
 It’s important to take special care of yourself during treatment by doing things like:

-At OC CyberKnife, our mission is to help each one of our patients overcome cancer and reclaim a healthy, vibrant life.
+At Orange County CyberKnife, our mission is to help each one of our patients overcome cancer and reclaim a healthy, vibrant life.
 If you or a loved one feel you may be suffering from colorectal cancer or have recently been diagnosed, take heart: there is hope and we are here to help.
+We help patients just like you from Huntington Beach, Newport Beach, and all over Orange County every day.
 Feel free to call us at 714.962.7100 with any questions, or if you’d like to schedule a consultation, just reach out to us at our contact page.
 We can’t wait to hear from you, and we look forward to helping you eliminate your cancer and achieve total health and wellbeing